 AM I TIRED?
 I have narcolepsy.
 It’s a freakin’ sleep disorder CHARACTERIZED by being tired all the time … NOT a “signal” for depression!!
 Now, I do understand that excessive sleep is associated with symptoms of depression … and it can exacerbate the chemicals in the brain that can cause depression.
 But, it is NOT depression!
 The “failure to go outside and do anything fun in the past two weeks” wasn’t a SIGN OF DEPRESSION!
-It was because I WAS TIRED and suffering from a sleep disorder that will KNOCK me OUT if I get super emotional?
+It was because I WAS TIRED, in pain, and suffering from a sleep disorder that will KNOCK me OUT if I get super emotional?
 But … according to those tests … it’s depression.
+W ….
+T ….
+F?

-Are you starting to see … even a little … how the system is failing and why it’s better to stay silent than be misdiagnosed?
+Are you starting to see … even a little … how the system is failing and why it’s better to stay silent in a dark and personal “underworld” than be misdiagnosed?
 If not … you should try it sometime.
 Go watch a really sad movie (like “The Theory of Everything” … great movie to which I cry, but I am also a big baby …), cry some tears for a while, then go see a psychologist (or even a friend) and tell them that you’re just fine … but don’t tell them about the movie.
 See how far that gets you!

 How would you handle losing time?
 Sleep steals time.
 Lost memories steal time.
 What if you couldn’t remember your own childhood … let alone holding your own baby?
 What if you were never sure again about what was real?
 What if you had to spend everyday of your life, pretending to be normal, hiding from people, feeling like an ugly, hated Frankenstein’s monster simply because the people wouldn’t put down their torches long enough to listen?